Remembering a pioneer – Johanna Dohnal in Augmented Reality, or: Keeping quiet for tactical reasons has always proven to be a mistake

 The installation at Johanna-Dohnal-Platz invites visitors to learn more about Johanna Dohnal’s achievements and her historical significance through art.
 The artistically diverse, animated contributions bring the location to life virtually, transforming it into a place of democratic action and reflection on social and political conditions.

-The individual works are called Consultation Hour, Johanna Dohnal – The Programmer, Feminism/Role Models/Self-Definition, Breaking Glass Ceilings, A Protesting Vase II, and Faces of Progress.
+The individual works are called Sprechstunde (Consultation Hours), Johanna Dohnal – The Programmer, Feminism/Role Models/Self-Definition, Substantial Quantum Leaps, A Protesting Vase II, and Portraits of Progress.

 The works can also be experienced online at artificialmuseum.com